2010 San Diego Chargers season: Schedule

+Game summaries

 Week 1: at Kansas City Chiefs

 The Chargers began their season at Arrowhead Stadium for a division rivalry match against the Kansas City Chiefs.
 In the first quarter the Chargers took the early lead as QB Philip Rivers completed a 3-yard TD pass to TE Antonio Gates.
 The Chiefs replied when RB Jamaal Charles made a 56-yard TD run.
 In the 2nd quarter the Chargers fell behind when QB Matt Cassel completed a 2-yard TD pass to TE Tony Moeaki.
 This was followed by WR Dexter McCluster returning a punt 94 yards to the endzone for a touchdown.
 In the third quarter the Chargers cut the lead when QB Philip Rivers threw a 59-yard TD pass to WR Legedu Naanee.
 In the 4th quarter the Chiefs defense prevented any more scoring from the Chargers.

 With the loss, San Diego began at 0–1.

 Week 2: vs. Jacksonville Jaguars

 Hoping to rebound from their loss to the Chiefs, the Chargers returned home for an AFC duel with the Jaguars.
 In the 1st quarter, San Diego took the early lead as FB Mike Tolbert made a 2-yard TD run.
 The Jaguars replied with kicker Josh Scobee hitting a 44-yard field goal.
 The Chargers increased their lead as QB Philip Rivers completed a 9-yard TD pass to TE Antonio Gates.
 The Jaguars tried to cut the lead with Scobee nailing a 48-yard field goal.
 The Chargers continued to score with Rivers making a 4-yard TD pass to Gates; followed in the 3rd quarter by kicker Nate Kaeding getting a 41-yard field goal.
 In the 4th quarter the Chargers continued to dominate with FB Mike Tolbert getting a 1-yard TD run, followed by Rivers completing a 54-yard TD pass to WR Malcolm Floyd.
 The lead was slightly narrowed when QB David Garrard made a 3-yard TD pass to WR Mike Sims-Walker.

 With the win, the Chargers improved to 1–1.